-Also, it was found that Barrie’s waterfront is truly cherished by our residents.
+It was found that Barrie’s waterfront is truly cherished by our residents.
 Some key features that emphasize its popularity are its scale, its tremendous connectivity to our City, and its ability to provide and accommodate multiple functions, events and programs.
-With these in mind, the City has avoided the reliance on a one-dimensional mega-project, opting instead for a multi-faceted waterfront that offers recreational and cultural opportunities to an array of residents and tourists.
+With these in mind, the City has avoided the reliance on a one-dimensional mega-project, opting instead for a multi-faceted waterfront that offers a balance of recreational and cultural opportunities to an array of residents and tourists.

 Furthermore, future plans will be part of the growth and development context within the City, complying with the Provincial Growth Plan, with a focus on intensification in the Urban Growth Centre and other identified nodes and corridors in the City, and the accommodation of substantial growth in the annexed lands in the southern part of the City.